sonic-net/sonic-mgmt/ansible/README.testbed.md

 ```
 Figure 2: VM set testbed with injected PTF docker

-In this testbed, we have 32 VMs and 1 PTF docker connected to 32 openvswitch.
-Each openvswitch connected to a vlan interface.
+In this testbed, we have 32 VMs and 1 PTF docker.
+The VMs use Arista vEOS.
+Each VM has 10 network interfaces:
+ 1. 8 front panel ports.
+These ports are connected to openvswitch bridges, which are connected to vlan interfaces.
+The vlan interfaces are connected to the fanout switch (through physical port).
+ 2. 1 back panel port.
+All testbed VMs connected to each other using this port (it isn't shown on the figure above).
+ 3. 1 management port.
+This port is used to connect to the VMs

+The ptf docker container connects to the bridges which connect the VMs frontpanel ports and physical vlans.
+Each bridge has three ports:
+ 1. Frontpanel port from a VM
+ 2. Physical vlan port
+ 3. PTF container port

-Packets coming from the vlan interface are sent to both the VMs and the PTF docker.
+Packets coming from the physical vlan interface are sent to both the VMs and the PTF docker.
 Packets from the VM and PTF docker are
 sent to the vlan interface.
+It allows us to inject packets from the PTF host to DUT and maintain a BGP session between VM and DUT at the same time.

 ## Requirenments for the Linux Host
 1. Ubuntu 16.04 x64